WohlSoft/Moondust-Devkit-Help/EditLevel/PlacingTools.md

 ## Fill

-This is a special tool which will fill closed shape of items.
+It's a tool that allows the filling of closed areas built by items.

-This feature available for BGO and for Blocks.
-And in the world map editor available for any items but no music boxes.
+This feature available for BGO and Blocks.
+And in the world map editor available for any items.

-For use this feature, you must press on the "Fill" icon, and for place item group, you must draw the line on the map and it will be filled with selected item.
+To use this feature, you need to press on the "Fill" icon, and to place item groups, you need to click on the empty area you want to fill.

-**Notes**:
+**Notes:**

-- For safety reasons flood filling process will be aborted after 3 seconds.
-If you accidentally filled whole map, you can undo them.
+- For safety reasons, the flood filling process will stop after 3 seconds.
+If you accidentally filled the whole map, you can undo them.

-- You can limit flood-fill with section boundaries if you will enable flag in the **Edit -> Don't fill out of section**.
+- You can limit flood-fill with section boundaries if you will enable flag in the `Edit -> Don't fill out of section` menu.

 _Filling with blocks_